 Section Five: Campus and Community Life

 Campus Safety and Security and the Health Service respond to individual emergencies.
-DSS will send a sign language interpreter to emergencies which occur during regular business hours, should that service be necessary.
+When notified and as necessary, DSS will send a sign language interpreter to emergencies which occur during regular business hours.

 DSS students are given a separate copy of De Anza’s emergency evacuation procedures.
 Keep these available in a notebook or backpack while on campus.
 These colorful blue and red sheets are also posted in various locations in campus buildings.

-Students will evacuate buildings, then the campus, if necessary, in an orderly way.
 In the event of an earthquake, or another disaster in which students are told to stay on campus, assembly areas are designated.
-You are strongly advised to share the following information with family, significant others and caregivers.
+You are strongly advised to share the following information with family, significant others, and caregivers.

-Familiarize yourself and significant others with De Anza's Emergency Preparedness website, especially the pages on evacuation procedures: http://www.deanza.edu/emergency/evac_proc.html#disabled
+Familiarize yourself and significant others with De Anza's Emergency Preparedness website, especially the pages on evacuation procedures for the disabled. (http://www.deanza.edu/emergency/evac_proc.html#disabled)

-In an evacuation, VTA paratransit should use the Peppertree (east) entrance to pick up disabled students from PE 13 unless otherwise directed.
+In an evacuation, VTA paratransit should use the Peppertree (east) entrance to pick up disabled students from PE 13 ( APE gym) unless otherwise directed.

-If you are in another campus location, such as a lab, office campus center etc., you may ask for help from any staff member.
-You may also request that a staff member accompany you to the parking lot, bus stop or outreach location if it is safe to do so and you are able to leave campus.
+In another campus location: such as a lab, office campus center etc., you may ask for help from any staff member.
+You may also request that a staff member accompany you to the parking lot, bus stop, or VTA para-transit location if it is safe to do so and you are able to leave campus.